-At the Wrist and Hand Center of Waco, you are treated to exceptional service by our whole team of experts led by Dr. John J. Faillace.
-He is a Board Certified orthopedic surgeon with a sub specialty in hand surgery who treats both adults and children for all conditions of the hand, wrist and elbow such as carpal tunnel syndrome and trigger finger as well as traumatic injuries, congenital abnormalities of the hand, and rheumatoid arthritis.
-Dr. Faillace provides non-surgical treatments and when necessary, minimally-invasive arthroscopy.
+At the Wrist and Hand Center of Waco, you are treated to exceptional service by a Board Certified orthopedic surgeon with a subspecialty in hand surgery.
+Dr. Faillace is an orthopedic hand surgeon treating both adults and children for all conditions of the hand, wrist and elbow such as carpal tunnel syndrome and trigger finger as well as traumatic injuries, congenital abnormalities of the hand, and rheumatoid arthritis.
+Dr. Faillace provides non-surgical trigger finger treatment in Waco and when necessary, minimally-invasive arthroscopy.
 In addition, he holds several medical patents and is involved in the development of new techniques for the upper extremity.
-If you have sustained a wrist injury in Waco, there’s only one place to go for expedient and thorough care.

 Our doctor places an emphasis on creating a partnership with his patients to effectively treat your trigger finger treatments in Waco.
 He recognizes that informed, proactive patients make better health care choices, are more secure in their decisions, and recover faster.
 When you come in to the office, you are greeted warmly by a welcoming, experienced staff who are skilled and knowledgeable.
 We understand how difficult it is to live with the annoyance and discomfort of trigger fingers and work diligently to make you feel better.
 Like the commercial says, at Wrist & Hand Center of Waco, you’re in good hands.